bh1m2rn/gitlab-environment-toolkit/docs/setting_up_geo.md

-# How to create minimal-HA Geo setup
+# How to create a Geo setup

 ### Preparing the GCP Project